jamerst/celestial/README.md

 Automatically change your desktop background based on the time of day.

 ## Features
-- Supports Windows and Linux (GNOME and Cinnamon desktop environments)
+- Supports Windows, macOS and Linux (GNOME and Cinnamon desktop environments)
 - Constant time or celestial-based triggers
 - Simple background service/app